kamlesh-t25/Library/README.md

 ### Admin Panel:

-- All routes have been protected using a React state hook.
+- *For admin access, new users cannot register through the application.
+Instead, their entries must be manually added to the database before they can log in to the admin panel.*

+- Routes are protected using localStorage and state hooks, ensuring a user session duration of 1 hour.
+Upon login, the timestamp is stored in localStorage.
+The admin will be automatically logged out either after 1 hour or upon manual logout.

 - We have used the toast library to handle notification alert popups.
 - Admin will log in using the credentials provided.
 The password will be matched from the database to allow the user to access the dashboard of the admin panel.

 - Users can navigate through the admin panel using a sidebar.
 They can go to the dashboard, My Store, Add Book, Order Requests, or log out using the logout button, all present under the sidebar of the dashboard.

 - The dashboard is the home page of the admin panel.
 - My Store contains all book cards that are in the database.
 Each card has the book name, description, author, copies available, and a delete button to remove the book from the database.
 This page also contains a search bar so that the admin can filter out books based on book title matches.

+- We have a sidebar option labeled "User Details" that displays registered user information.
+Each user item includes a delete button, which will remove all their data from both the OrderModel and UserModel.

 - Add Book contains a form through which the admin can add a book to the database so that users can access new books.

 - Order Requests contains book requests made by all users.
 The admin can reject or accept the user's request to issue the book to the user.
-- The admin will be logged out once the page is refreshed.